Anilkumar-Suram/Hospital-In-Patient-Discharges-Data-Analysis---New-York/README.md

 **Repository Contents:**

-**Data:** The "data" folder contains the raw dataset, along with any cleaned and preprocessed data files.

 **Notebooks:** Jupyter notebooks or R scripts used for data analysis and visualization.
 Each notebook is organized to follow the project's objectives and may include detailed explanations of the code and analysis.

 **Visualizations:** This folder includes images and visual representations of the data analysis findings.